 Biochemistry II focuses on the anabolic and catabolic reactions of living systems.
 The pathways and regulation of carbohydrate, lipid, nucleic acid, and protein metabolism are examined.
 This course concentrates on metagolism and information transfer.
 Lecture 3 hrs./Lab 2 hrs. weekly.
-Prerequisite: Grade of C or better in SC 420.
+Prerequisite: Grade of "C-" or better in SC 420.

-SC 431 Infection, Immunity, and Emerging Diseases (Fall) 4 hrs
+SC 431 Infection, Immunity, and Emerging Diseases (Fall)

 This course covers pathogenicity of microorganisms, infectious disease processes and emerging diseases impacting our world.
 The body's immune response to these threats will be examined.
 Breakdowns in immunity will be related to disease development.
 A history of epidemics will be related to current worldwide disease spread.
-Lecture 3 hrs. /Lab 2 hrs. weekly.
-Prerequisite: Grade of C or better in Microbiology.
+Prerequisite: Grade of "C-" or better in Microbiology.